1973 NASCAR Winston Cup Series: Race recaps

 Northern 300 - Bobby Allison qualified on pole.
 The Sunday race at Trenton Speedway was rained out, first postponed to August 5, and later cancelled entirely, as the race promoter did not believe they had time to properly promote the race.

-Dixie 500 - David Pearson's superspeedway roll continued as he broke out of a tight duel with Cale Yarborough and led the final 165 laps for the win at Atlanta.
+Dixie 500 - David Pearson's domination of intermediate tracks continued as he broke out of a tight duel with Cale Yarborough and led the final 165 laps for the win at Atlanta.
 Richard Petty won the pole but blew his engine and hit the guardrail after 72 laps, while Bobby Isaac led 29 laps but crashed himself after 52 laps.
 Also falling out was Buddy Baker with a broken axle, his sixth failure to finish a race so far in 1973.